 We see ourselves as more of a ministry than a band in the conventional sense, and our desire, above all else, is to be useful in connecting people with the Father.
 We want to create art that leads people to slow down, reflect, and hear God's voice in their lives.
 Our heart's desire is and always will be to bring glory to our Father through the music, gifts, and abilities He has given us.

-Hear us talk more about who we are and the making of Compass in this video:
+Hear more about the making of Compass in this video: